 System default downloaded file naming

 The number within parenthesis is a system-default way of downloading a file per the user’s request when a file with the same name already exists where the user is trying to download a file.
-The parenthesis points out that there was more than one of this same-named file at some point in time.
+The parenthesis points out that there was more than one of this same-named file at some point.
 However, the parenthesis with a number is just a file naming convention.
-The inclusion of (2) does not indicate that there are duplicates of the files on your computer.
+Including (2) does not indicate that there are duplicates of the files on your computer.

 For less confusion, rename the file on your Mac.